-Principal activities during year were to provide industrial and organising services to the members, consistent with the objective of protecting and improving the interests of the members.
+Principal activities of the Division during the year were to provide industrial and organising services to the members consistent with the objects of the Division and particularly the object of protecting and improving the interests of the members.

-The principal activities resulted in maintaining and improving the wages and conditions of Flight Attendants.
+The Division's principal activities resulted in maintaining and improving the wages and conditions of Flight Attendants.
 Enterprise Agreement negotiations have been finalised with Virgin Australia International Limited, Qantas Airways Limited and QF Cabin Crew Australia Limited.